Cognitive Behavioral Therapy (CBT)

 The effect of CBT usually lasts less than other therapies, and most patients feel better after 12-20 weeks of therapy.
 The time frame varies for each person and is influenced by several factors such as lifestyle, the extent of the addiction, and what substance was being abused.

 CBT can be used as addiction treatment, but it is also very crucial and helpful when dealing with traumas.
 If you think you have negative thoughts that are controlling the way you behave, you should think about getting help.
-We provide many different types of therapies and are willing to help you figure out what type of therapy you need.
+We provide many different types of addiction treatment therapies and are willing to help you figure out what type of therapy you need.
 Our trained therapists will help you cope with your negative and destructive thought patterns and behaviors.
 It will help you in leading a much better life that is not controlled by bad thoughts but instead is driven by positive thoughts.